The Second Victorian Era

-Mark Twain, attending the queen’s Diamond Jubilee in 1897, said, “British history is two thousand years old, and yet in a good many ways the world has moved farther ahead since the Queen was born than it moved in all the rest of the two thousand put together.”
+Mark Twain, attending the Queen’s Diamond Jubilee in 1897, wrote, “British history is two thousand years old, and yet in a good many ways the world has moved farther ahead since the Queen was born than it moved in all the rest of the two thousand put together.”

-Like all periods of great change, the Victorian Era was also a time of great contrasts.
+Like all periods of great change, the Victorian Era was a time of stark contrasts.
 You had bucolic agricultural landscapes on the one hand and filthy industrial inner cities on the other.
-You had rise of evangelical religion on the one hand and the rise of scientific reason on the other.
+You had the rise of scientific reason on the one hand and the rise of evangelical religion on the other.

 This public cynicism regarding the youngest member of the Royal Family was a relatively new development.
-In fact, her parents’ romance and marriage had marked a time of great optimism in Britain.
-After decades of recession, labor unrest, and political gridlock, the announcement of the royal wedding had been a shot in the arm that seemed to revitalize the entire country.
+In fact, her parents’ romance and marriage had sparked a surge of great optimism in Britain.
+After decades of recession, labor unrest, and political gridlock, the royal wedding had been a shot in the arm that seemed to revitalize the entire country.
 Her father, the serious and dutiful civil servant, and her mother, the bright and vivacious society girl, were an unlikely but compelling match, and when Victoria was born a year and a half later, the picture of the happy family seemed complete.

-As the the Prince, the Princess, and their daughter came out of cathedral, they paused at the top of the steps, and a newspaper photographer snapped an iconic photo that seemed to say it all.
+As the Prince, the Princess, and their daughter exited the cathedral, they paused at the top of the steps, and a newspaper photographer snapped an iconic photo that seemed to say it all.
 It showed Princess Victoria’s parents standing about eight feet apart, both looking quite uncomfortable and avoiding each others’ gaze.
 Victoria stood between them, her brow furrowed, looking at the ground.
-They were not a family anymore.
-They were three individuals who just happened to share proximity and genetics.

 Within a week, the Palace announced that the Prince and Princess had separated:

-Six months later, their divorce was announced in similarly antiseptic terms.
+Six months later, their divorce was announced in similarly dry, bureaucratic terms.

-After the divorce, Princess Victoria didn’t appear in the public eye very often.
-She attended an elite boarding school and was only trotted out a few times a year at press events where she would stand (with furrowed brow and unfriendly eyes) beside her sparkling and engaging mother and respond to questions from the press with monosyllabic answers.
+After the divorce, Princess Victoria started attending a private boarding school, away from the public eye, but she was trotted out a few times a year at press events where she would stand (with furrowed brow and unfriendly eyes) beside her sparkling and engaging mother and respond to questions from the press with monosyllabic answers.

-The shocking photos, accompanied by the unfortunate headline, “PRINCESS VOMITORIA,” sold a record-breaking number of newspapers, launched hundreds of websites (whose domain names highlighted just how many synonyms there are for the word “vomit”), and signaled the end of any sort of restraint on the part of the tabloids.
+The photo, accompanied by the unfortunate headline, “PRINCESS VOMITORIA,” sold a record-breaking number of newspapers, launched a thousand memes which highlighted just how many synonyms there are for the word “vomit,” and signaled the end of any sort of restraint on the part of the tabloids.
 The previous gentlemen’s agreement was replaced by a new one: The paparazzi hounded Princess Victoria everywhere she went and in return she had ample opportunity to practice her impressive repertoire of rude hand gestures.

 With her every move being documented, even minor changes in the Princess’ appearance and behavior became “news.”
 Much to the delight of clothing retailers, she seemed to completely redefine her personal style every four to six months.
-(Notable recent examples included a leather-pantsed neo-punk phase, the aforementioned surly, goth flapper phase, a Eurotrash arm candy phase, and a vegan hipster phase.)
+(Notable recent examples included a leather-pantsed punk phase, a vegan boho chic phase, and the aforementioned surly, goth flapper phase.)

-The only constants in her appearance seemed to be her trademark scowl and a pair of lips that had, on more than one occasion, evoked comparisons to Shakespeare’s 145th sonnet, which begins, “Those lips that Love’s own hand did make…”
+The only constants in her appearance were her trademark scowl and a pair of lips that had, on more than one occasion, evoked comparisons to Shakespeare’s 145th sonnet, which begins, “Those lips that Love’s own hand did make…”

 The scowl was normally reserved for the press, but since the Princess seemed to change boyfriends almost as often as she changed outfits, the lips apparently enjoyed a wider audience.
-In the last year alone, she’d been photographed kissing an American teen pop star, the son of the Prince of Monaco, the heir to a mobile telecommunications fortune, and, in an impressive display of completism, each and every member of a rival school’s crew team.
+In the last year alone, she’d been photographed kissing an American teen pop star, the son of the Prince of Monaco, the heir to a mobile telecommunications fortune, the star of a popular episodic television program, and, in an impressive display of completism, each and every member of a rival school’s rowing team.

-Unfortunately, there was a certain segment of the British public (often referred to in news reports as “the majority” or “everyone”) who felt that clothes, boys, and a few dozen well-documented youthful indiscretions were not appropriate résumé material for a future queen.
+Unfortunately, there was a certain segment of the British public who felt that a mercurial fashion sense and a few dozen well-documented youthful indiscretions were not appropriate résumé material for a future queen.
 They felt that Princess Victoria’s temperament and skills were better suited to a future in pop music.
 Or rehab.

 But it was hard for them to get too worked up about a future scenario that was starting to seem unlikely at best.
-It was obvious that the Queen had no interest in handing the job off to her son, but as news items about her granddaughter became standard fare in all the wrong sections of the newspaper, it looked like she was out of options.
-Bookmakers currently had the odds of a Queen Victoria II at 60 to 1 against, and with everyone talking about a “post-monarchy Britain,” the anti-monarchists had started looking for new jobs.
+It was obvious that the Queen had no interest in handing the job off to her son, and as news items about her granddaughter became standard fare in all the wrong sections of the newspaper, it looked like the Queen was out of possible heirs.
+Bookmakers currently had the odds of a Queen Victoria II at 60 to 1 against, and with everyone talking about a “post-monarchy Britain,” even the most staunch anti-monarchists had started looking for a new hobby.